flant/shell-operator/HOOKS.md

 - `binding` — a string from the `name` or `group` parameter.
 If these parameters has not been set in the binding configuration, then strings `schedule` or `kubernetes` are used.
 For a hook executed at startup, this value is always `onStartup`.
 - `snapshots` — a map with object lists if `includeSnapshotsFrom` or `group` are defined.
 This map contains a list of objects for each binding name from `includeSnapshotsFrom` or for each `kubernetes` binding in a group.
 If `includeSnapshotsFrom` list is empty, the named field is omitted.
+- `type` — "Schedule" for `schedule` bindings.
+"Group" or "Synchronization" if `group` is defined.

-There are some extra fields for `kubernetes`-type events:
+There are more fields for `kubernetes`-type events:

 - `type` - "Synchronization" or "Event".
 "Synchronization" binding context contains all objects that match selectors in a hook's configuration.
 "Event" binding context contains a watch event type, an event related object and a jq filter result.
 - `watchEvent` — the possible value is one of the values you can pass in `executeHookOnEvent` binding parameter: “Added”, “Modified” or “Deleted”.
 This value is set if the `type` field is set to "Event".
 - `object` — the whole object related to the event.
 It contains an exact copy of the corresponding field in [WatchEvent](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#watchevent-v1-meta) response, so it's the object state **at the moment of the event** (not at the moment of the hook execution).
 - `filterResult` — the result of `jq` execution with specified `jqFilter` on the abovementioned object.
 If `jqFilter` is not specified, then `filterResult` is omitted.
 - `objects` — a list of existing objects that match selectors.
 Each item of this list contains `object` and `filterResult` fields.
 If the list is empty, the value of `objects` is an empty array.

+Also, `schedule` events has

 ### `onStartup` binding context example